https://www.gosh.nhs.uk/news/liquids-to-solids-the-simple-trick-transforming-childrens-lives-and-saving-thousands-of-pounds/

 Switching children and young people’s medication from liquids to pills can transform their lives and save thousands of pounds for the NHS at the same time.

 Many children and young people are prescribed liquid formulations of medicines despite children aged four and over being able to safely learn how to swallow tablets.
-A new project underway at Great Ormond Street Hospital (GOSH) has found that are switching patients to pills or tablets could save up to £40,000 per year per patient for some drugs.
+A new project underway at Great Ormond Street Hospital (GOSH) has found that are switching patients to pills or tablets could save approximate costs of up to £40,000 per year per patient for some drugs.

 The Endocrinology team, led by Clinical Nurse Specialist, Kate Morgan and Dr Antonia Dastamani, Consultant of Paediatric Endocrinology and Diabetes, identified 19 patients with the rare condition Congenital Hyperinsulinism (CHI) who could benefit from the medicine switch.